Renick Bell discovers the art inside the algorithms | The Japan Times

 “When you’re playing guitar or drums or any physical, acoustic instrument, it’s all about gestures — how you hit it, the strength, the angle, all of that,” he says.
 “But when you start writing code you’re not making music with physical gestures anymore; it’s like it has all become symbolic, so you’re manipulating symbols.”

 Bell’s generative music-making process draws on myriad influences: the avant-garde electroacoustics of John Cage and the mathematical techniques of stochastic music, free jazz and improvisation.
 One of his algorithms for generating rhythm patterns is even based on a theory that explains the growth of plants.
 But despite its weighty conceptual foundations, the output is raw, percussive, and ranges from being disorienting to, at times, incredibly danceable.
-It’s no surprise that it caught the attention of forward-thinking British electronic producer Lee Gamble, a long-standing custodian of fringe “dance” music, who recently released Bell’s “I Ching” EP on his UIQ imprint.
+It’s no surprise that it caught the attention of forward-thinking British electronic producer Lee Gamble, a long-standing custodian of fringe “dance” music, who recently released Bell’s “Empty Lake” EP on his UIQ imprint.

 And it’s in these club-ready sonic flourishes that we begin to get a feel for the man behind the code — a man who swapped metal shows in West Texas for raves in New York, who left America for Southeast Asia after the dot-com bubble burst and began dedicating his free time to producing drum ‘n’ bass tracks.